Padmahura/Embedded-Systems---Deepdive/README.md

-# Embedded-Systems---Deepdive
-# This repository focuses on Embedded C begineers
+This repository contains a step by step approach for C code Focus : Embedded C Beginners
-# A step-by step and Day by Day approach